fricy/Irrigation_controller/docs/Home Assistant.md

 Most exposes update on change and are pushed unsolicited.
 Home Assistant automations can subscribe to any of the exposed attributes.
 Timers are pushed periodically to reduce Zigbee traffic.
 Zone/Cycle countdowns are only active while a zone is active, and run on a 10s interval, the uptime sensor is pushed on a 1min interval.

+### Troubleshooting

+In case of connection issues:
+- Push Button1 on the controller until it starts to blink to factory reset the Zigbee credentials
+- Permit join the network on the Z2M coordinator
+- When the device reconnects Z2M press the "Reconfigure" (yellow) button on the interface

 ---
 ## ZHA support